ggun69/cordova-plugin-appaloosa/README.md

 $ cordova plugin -save
 ```
 ## Utilisation
-When the plugin will be added in the app, you can access to the APIs in `window.cordova.Appaloosa` object.
+When the plugin will be added in the app, you can access to the APIs in `window.Appaloosa` object.
 A sample is available [on this repo][repoSample] HAVE TO BE UPDATED!!

 ###Initialization